Nondestructive verification of continuous-variable entanglement: Entanglement degradation

 \section{Entanglement degradation}

-To assess the effects that the presented method causes on the signal mode entanglement, we will restrict ourselves to case of Gaussian beams \cite{Weedbrook12}.
-With suitable choice of quadrature basis, we can write the input covariance matrix as
+To assess the effects that the presented scheme cause on the signal mode entanglement, we will restrict this analysis to the case of Gaussian beams \cite{Weedbrook12}.
+The continuous-variable systems restricted to Gaussian states are fully described by the first statistical moments of the dynamical operators, i. e., $\mathcal{\bar{O}}_{i}\equiv\langle\hat{\mathcal{O}}_{i}\rangle$, and by the second statistical moments, that can be arranged in a covariance matrix, $M$, whose entries are $M_{ij}\equiv\tfrac{1}{2}\langle\{\Delta\hat{\mathcal{O}}_{i},\Delta\hat{\mathcal{O}}_{j}\}\rangle$.
+With a suitable choice of quadrature basis, we can write the input covariance matrix as